 CIMA Course Structure

-- Certificate level (4 CBA’s) – However, being AAT qualified would give you exemptions from these four certificate level papers (BA1, BA2, BA3 and BA4)
+- The Certificate in Business Accounting (4 CBA’s) – However, being AAT qualified would give you exemptions from these four certificate level papers (BA1, BA2, BA3 and BA4)

 - Operational level (3 CBA’s and a case study)